 “If you agent isn’t a Buyer Broker, then he works for the seller.”

 Transactional Agency or Dual Agent

-But, you should watch out for agents who want to act as transactional or dual agents representing both parties, buyer and seller, in a real estate transaction.
+But, you should watch out for agents who want to act as dual agents representing both parties, buyer and seller, in a real estate transaction.
 It is hard to do this and look out for the best interests of both clients.

 If you were in a lawsuit, would you hire your opponent’s attorney?
 Of course not.
 You would want your own attorney to represent you.

 The same is true in real estate.
 Hire your own buyer agent…and it’s free…imagine that.